 - During the Prime Early Access Sale, Prime members can get 20% off (up to $10) on Grubhub orders using the code PRIME20.
 The deal is available for orders over $15 and can only be used once.
 Prime members must be signed up for the existing free, one-year Grubhub+ membership trial to gain access the deal.

-To make sure you don’t miss out on a deal you want to take advantage of, you can set up alerts through Amazon to know when they go live.
+To make sure you don’t miss out on a deal, set up alerts through Amazon to know when they go live.
 And if you're wondering what products may be best to purchase during the Prime Early Access Sale — and which to skip — we spoke to shopping experts to get their advice.

 Amazon Prime Day is a multi-day sale hosted by the mega-retailer during which it offers a wide range of deals exclusively to Prime members.
-Prime Day is typically 48 hours long and shoppers can find discounts on everything from clothing to kitchen appliances.
-Amazon said October’s Prime Early Access Sale is happening in 15 countries like Canada, Italy, Turkey and more.
-In contrast, over 20 countries had access to July’s Prime Day.
+Like Prime Day, the Early Access sale will last 48 hours and has discounts on everything from clothing to kitchen appliances.

-Do I need a Prime membership to get Amazon Prime Day discounts?
+Do I need a Prime membership to get October Prime Day discounts?

-Yes — Amazon Prime Day is exclusive to Prime members.
-It’s one of the many benefits Prime members have access to, in addition to fast and free shipping options, streaming and entertainment exclusives and more.
-But keep in mind that Amazon raised the price of a Prime membership this year for new and existing members.
-With the price increase, an Amazon Prime membership costs $15 a month (up from $13 a month), or you can pay $139 annually (previously $119).
+Yes — Amazon Prime Day is exclusive to Prime members, as are benefits like fast and free shipping options and streaming and entertainment exclusives.
+But keep in mind that Amazon raised the price of a Prime membership this year for new and existing members to $15 a month (up from $13 a month), or $139 annually (previously $119).
 The retailer also offers a Prime Student membership for $69 a year, up from $59 a year.